 - CORE-required Code Combinations for CORE-defined Business Scenarios for CAQH CORE 360 Rule v3.0.4 February 2014

-- New Resource from CAQH CORE: For more information about the CAQH CORE Code Combinations Maintenance Process, please visit the Ongoing Maintenance of the CORE Code Combinations for CAQH CORE 360 Rule Webpage.
+- For more information about the CAQH CORE Code Combinations Maintenance Process, please visit the Ongoing Maintenance of the CORE Code Combinations for CAQH CORE 360 Rule Webpage.
 The purpose of this webpage is to serve as a “one stop shop” for all the necessary tools and information to comply with CAQH CORE 360 Rule and the ongoing maintenance process.
 Highlights from the new webpage include:

 - Access to current and past versions of the CORE Code Combinations